What is Storm Water Drain?

 What is the difference between a storm water drain and a sewage drain?

-Storm water drains carry only rainwater and surface runoff, while sewage drains transport household wastewater and toilet effluent.
-These are separate systems in Melbourne.
-Storm water drains connect to waterways or treatment facilities, whereas sewage drains connect to the sewer network.
-Mixing these systems can cause environmental and public health problems.
+Storm water drains carry only rainwater and surface runoff, while sewage drains handle wastewater from toilets, sinks, and showers.
+These are separate systems in most Melbourne properties.
+Storm water drains discharge to waterways or detention basins, while sewage goes to treatment plants.
+Mixing these systems can cause environmental and health problems.

 Have Questions About Storm Water Drain?